 Since the first studies by~\citet{weibel} and~\citet{sagdeev1960}, the research about temperature anisotropy driven modes and the stability of the plasma have been widely studied in the last decades, and represent an important topic for space plasmas physics~\citep{kennel1966b,vinas1984,brinca,yoon,moya2014}.
-Predictions based on a bi-Maxwellian description of the plasma are qualitatively in good agreement with observations of solar wind protons (see e.g.~\citet{hellinger2006,bale2009}) and electrons (see e.g.~\citet{hellinger2014,adrian2016}.
-However, as turbulence is ubiquitous in space environments (see e.g.~\citet{bruno2013}), all these relaxation processes should occur in the presence of a background turbulent magnetic fluctuations spectrum.
+Predictions based on a bi-Maxwellian description of the plasma are qualitatively in good agreement with observations of solar wind protons (see e.g.~\citet{Hellinger2006,bale2009}) and electrons (see e.g.~\citet{hellinger2014,adrian2016}).
+However, as mentioned, turbulence is ubiquitous in space environments and all these relaxation processes should occur in the presence of a background turbulent magnetic spectrum.
 To the best of our knowledge, only a few quasilinear studies such as~\citet{Moya2012} or~\citet{moya2014} have considered a background spectrum but nonetheless a study focused on the possible effects of a magnetic field background spectrum is yet to be done.
 Here we perform such systematic study by computing the quasilinear relaxation of the ion-cyclotron temperature anisotropy instability, considering different choices of the initial level of the magnetic field fluctuations, and the shape of the spectrum.
 We analyze their effect on the relaxation of the instability and the time evolution of the macroscopic properties of the plasma that are involved.
-In the next section we present the linear and quasilinear of our model.
-Then, in Sections~\ref{sec:Results1} and \ref{sec:Results2} we show and discuss all our numerical results.
-Finally, in the last section we summarize our findings and present the main conclusions of our work.